-Transport Policy Position - Epsom & Ewell Borough Parking Strategy outlines that meeting car parking demand is a significant issue for much of the Southeast of England.
+3.49 The Epsom & Ewell Borough Parking Strategy, June 2012 seeks to identify the main parking problems that face the borough and the solutions that will be introduced to resolve them.
+The strategy outlines that meeting car parking demand is a significant issue for much of the Southeast of England.
 An accessible highway network, perceived inefficiencies in the public transport network, high levels of car ownership and affluent residents have resulted in a very mobile population.
 Accommodating such mobility has become a problem not only for highway management (in terms of traffic congestion and volumes) but also in terms of providing appropriate parking provision to meet demand at residential, shopping and employment centres.